Let’s Teach Our Kids How to Take Down Notes!

 Create a visual representation of each lesson

 There are students who prefer visuals rather than text.
-If your child is the visual kind, you can tell them to draw their notes instead of summarising them.
+If your child is the visual kind, you can tell them to draw their notes instead of summarizing them.

 Drawing does not mean cartoons, per se, although they can create doodles or comics related to their lesson.
 They can also draw up concept webs that they can add to as the lesson progresses.